mobinmob/void-66-services/conf/void-66boot-.md

 There is not much to do in adding features to the scripts - they will follow the development off 66.
 That means that in the next version they will need to be adjusted for the major cli ui changes.

 There will probably be a feature removal for 66boot-initial setup.
 Creating trees and populating them will be streamlined and the -effective but crude- way to  do that will be obsolete.

+There is a plan to reuse code from `66boot-rcdotconf` and `66boot-storage-autoconf` directly in the configure script of the boot@ service.
+That will enable seemless and automatic configuration for the user by default, with all the power of the full boot@ environment file available.